inoueaus/react-food-order-demo/README.md

 # About this Project

 This project was created as part of my React.js studies.
 I built this app as a response to Maximillian Schwarzmuller's React Complete Guide (udemy) course assignment.
 CSS was hard coded from scratch, only animations were refered too.
-My build is slightly different from Maximillian's, however they are basically the same so I want to give him credit and say he is an awesome teacher!!
+I want thank Maximillian for helping me get started with React and say he is an awesome teacher!!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).